CodeYourFuture/curriculum/content/js2/blocks/side-effects/index.md

 A function has a side effect if it modifies something outside its local scope.

 In this case, the **side effect** has unintended consequences.
 Both `calculateMean` and `calculateMedian` need access to the original `salaries` array.
-Therefore, we cannot mutate the `salaries` this way.
+Therefore, we should take make sure we don't mutate the array unless we really mean to.

 ### Testing no mutation